rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 </style>
 <div class="bordered2">
 <p><u></u></p><h3><center><u>Project Goal Fellowships</u></center></h3><p></p>
-Project Goal Fellowships are open to people working on the agreed goals (and sub-goals) of the Rust Project.
+Project Goal Fellowships are open to people working on the agreed <a href="https://rust-lang.github.io/rust-project-goals/2024h2/proposed.html">goals</a> (and sub-goals) of the Rust Project.
 Applicants do not have to be members of a Rust Project Team or Working Group, but they do need the skills and experience to be able to deliver their chosen package of work.
 Project Goal Fellowships will reflect the calendar of the Rust Project goals and will run for a period of six months.</p></div>
 <style>
   .bordered3 {
     margin: 10px;